vgno/ably/README.md

 ...and generates some CSS to make it work.

-From this moment on the logic of showing/hiding the variants is offset entirely to the browser.
+From this moment on the logic of showing/hiding the variants is offloaded entirely to the browser.
 This works really fast.
 The browser knows how to style your elements before they are even parsed!

 #### CSS API